-1: Always test the connection
+1: Always test the wifi connection

-2: Buy an adapter
+2: Buy an Ethernet adapter or cable

 3: Check lighting

 You need good lighting and be aware that some office lights or tubes can create a ‘flicker’ effect which the camera picks up.
 Sit with the window in front of you, not behind you.
 Try adding some front light to lighten up your face.

 4: Check your camera and microphone level